Paying – and playing – it forward

-For Tyrone, fundraising events such as the golf day are invaluable.
+For Tyrone, charity fundraising events such as the golf day are invaluable.
 ‘More money will change more lives,’ he says.
 ‘Look at what the Enterprise Programme did for me.’

 Alongside his Chelsea-based personal training business, with its raft of celebrity clients, Tyrone has now written a diet and training book, has his own smoothie drink, is a motivational speaker, and is a Reebok ambassador with a mentor scheme to get a new generation of young people into the fitness industry.